-Modifier functions control the meaning of the pattern
+Modifier functions control the meaning of the pattern argument to

 stringr functions: